Hybrid Camper Trailer Buyers Guide

 Arguably the biggest driver to hybrid camper trailer ownership, many buyers are seeking a better solution with a quick and easy setup.
 Using a hard walls and roof design, setup is limited to dropping the stabilisers, popping the roof and rear ensuite, and rolling out the awning before reaching for your chair.
 Rain, hail or shine, it’s a quick and easy process.

-The wedge shaped Pioneer hybrid camper trailers Mitchell and Wilpena are a real surprise package.
+The wedge shaped Pioneer Mitchell are a real surprise package.
 They combine a hard walls and roof combo over the bed to maintain isolation from the elements.
-Yet the extra living area afforded by the expanding hard floor adds a real sense of space, improving livability while providing a safe place for kids sleeping mats (off the ground).
-The optional kids’ room provides more space again.
+Yet the extra living area afforded by the expanding hard floor adds a real sense of space, improving livability while providing an area to dine away from the insects or kick back and watch a movie.
+An optional kids’ room with floor provides an additional sleeping area and play room.

 Quality of Build